corford/netatmo/README.md

 This demo wraps some of the Netatmo APIs (including AuthN) and presents it to a wider system through JWT authorized endpoints.

-## Featured tech & concepts:
+## Features / Concepts:

 - Key based JWT auth (with support for mock tokens during dev/testing)
 - Gevented non-blocking Flask server (with modern python3.7 code, inline token refresh and pluggable storage backend)
 - Optional Docker workflow (dev and prod containers, multi-stage builds)
 - Vagrant + Ansible (for clean, cross-platform dev machine provisioning)
-- Simple JAMStack inspired API Sandbox (to make playing with the Flask server's auth flow and API endpoints quick & easy)
+- Simple JAMStack inspired API Sandbox (to make playing with the Netatmo's auth flow and the flask sever's API endpoints easy)

 ## Install / How to run